danmbrown/city-of-whispers/Playbooks/Crossroads.md

 When you Observe Someone you may always ask, "What do you crave?"

 ###
-*(Improvement to )*
+*(Improvement to Get Something)*

+When you Get Something, you may roll with Sway instead of Network.

 ###
 *(Improvement to Apply Pressure)*

-### Den of Vice
+### Den of Amusement
-You own, run, or manage a den of vice.
+You own, run, or manage a club where people go to relax or escape.
 What does it serve?
 What is the clientele like?
 You have a scheme with Productivity 0.
 Select one disadvantage:

 **Disadvantages**
 - Extortion -- Need to pay someone off (spend one asset before you Run the Scheme)